Strida

-Strida is a portable belt-driven folding bicycle with a distinctive 'A'-shaped collapsible frame, designed by British engineer and designer Mark Sanders.
+Strida is a portable belt-driven folding bicycle with a distinctive A-shaped collapsible frame, designed by British engineer and designer Mark Sanders.
 The first model, Strida 1, was released in 1987 and the latest, Strida 5.2, in 2009.
+The mass is around 10.5 kg depending on model.

 Advantages

 The Strida folds into a "wheeled walking-stick" that can be pushed along, much like a folded pram/baby-buggy whose folding concept provided the inspiration for the design.